What is Cloud PBX and How it Benefits Small Businesses

 #3 No maintenance needed

-One massive advantage of cloud platforms is that there’s no need to buy additional hardware or compatible devices – your employees can use their laptops, mobiles, or softphone apps.
+One massive advantage of cloud platforms is that there’s no need to buy additional hardware or compatible devices – with a wireless phone system for small businesses your employees can use their laptops, mobiles, or softphone apps.
 But what’s even better is that you don’t need to worry about taking care of the PBX platform either.

 With an on-site PBX system, you either had to call a technician whenever a problem occurred or ask your own IT team for maintaining the devices, cables, and everything else related to the system.
 Both options were most likely pretty costly.
 Now your IT team, if you have one, can focus on their other duties, as everything related to the cloud platform is handled by the provider – from monitoring and fixing security problems to implementing new features and responding to any issues.
 And as a bonus, you will have access to all of the features and capabilities of the new system right after they are implemented, with no technician needed and no extra fees either.

 #4 Exceptional security